Aratramba/grunt-architect/README.md

 Make sure you write valid yaml, json or cson.
 Yaml is probably easiest to write.

 Everything you write after keyword and before the beginning of your object will be ignored.
-Might be a nice place for some descriptive piece of text, let's call it a comment comment.
+Might be a nice place for some descriptive piece of text (let's call it a comment comment).

 ### Variables
 __path__ (required) <br>